Human437/DevOps-CapStone/devops-qr-code-main/README.md

 - Clone this repo
 - Make sure you are in the `api` directory
 - Create a virtualenv by typing in the following command: `python -m venv .venv`
+- Start Python Virtual Environment using the following command: `./.venv/Scripts/Activate.ps1`
+  - Bash: `source ./.venv/bin/activate`
+  - CMD: `./.venv/Scripts/activate.bat`
 - Install the required packages: `pip install -r requirements.txt`
 - Create a `.env` file, and add you Azure Storage Connection String
 - *Optional*: If you don't want to use a connection string, you can sign in to Azure in powershell with an account that has the role `Storage Blob Data Contributor` for the container you wish to work with
 - Change the storage account and container name in `main.py`
 - *Optional*: Uncomment lines 62,63, and 66 to enable local storage of generated QR codes.
 This may be helpful for local testing
-- Run the API server: `uvicorn main:app --reload`
+- Run the API server: `uvicorn main:app --reload` or `python -m uvicorn main:app --reload`
 - Your API Server should be running on port `http://localhost:8000`

 ### Front-end